-Please take note: The contractor will not issue a notice for the above repairs, as the repairs will be done within 24 hours.

-- 6.3 TuksRes offers an after-hour service to help with door lock problems, lost keys, keys locked in room, broken keys, room lights not working, etc. No call-out fee will be charged if the lock is faulty or if it can be determined that the fault was not caused by the occupant. - 6.4 When the room/wall has to be painted, floor tiles/carpets repaired or replaced, window panes or doors replaced etc, the contractor will schedule such repairs in advance.
+- Please take note: The contractor will not issue a notice for the above repairs, as the repairs will be done within 24 hours. - 6.3 TuksRes offers an after-hour service to help with door lock problems, lost keys, keys locked in room, broken keys, room lights not working, etc. No call-out fee will be charged if the lock is faulty or if it can be determined that the fault was not caused by the occupant.

+- 6.4 When the room/wall has to be painted, floor tiles/carpets repaired or replaced, window panes or doors replaced etc, the contractor will schedule such repairs in advance.
 The Coordinator: Residence Facilities will be informed of the date/s and he/she will, in turn, inform the student of this in writing.
 It can take anything from 24 hours to 14 days for the contractor to start these repairs (as agreed upon with the Department of Facilities Management).
-It is the student's responsibility to lock away his/her valuables and to ensure that computers or any other equipment/appliances are suitably protected/covered.
-When a contractor arrives with the Coordinator: Residence Facilities for the repairs and a student is in his/her room at

-When a contractor arrives with the Coordinator: Residence Facilities for the repairs and a student is in his/her room at the time (particularly in the case of female students), he/she has the choice to either stay in the room while the repairs are being done or to request that he/she be given some time to lock away his/her valuables before leaving the room.
+It is the student's responsibility to lock away his/her valuables and to ensure that computers or any other equipment/appliances are suitably protected/covered. - 6.5 When a contractor arrives with the Coordinator: Residence Facilities for the repairs and a student is in his/her room at the time (particularly in the case of female students), he/she has the choice to either stay in the room while the repairs are being done or to request that he/she be given some time to lock away his/her valuables before leaving the room.
 It is unfortunately not possible for the Coordinator: Residence Facilities to supervise the contractor for the duration of the repair works in the room.
 It does happen that other contractors arrive for repairs in other rooms at the same time.
-It is the student's responsibility to ensure that his/her room
+6.6 It is the student's responsibility to ensure that his/her room - Residence information is completed on arrival.